MaximMonin/laravel-stage/README.md

 https://gitlab.com/api/v4/projects/projectid/ref/master/trigger/pipeline?token=copiedtoken

 6. Change /runner/scripts/ build-name build-version to your project name and version.
-Edit files to exclude from laravel stage /app catalog in /runner/scripts/build-exclude file
+Edit files to exclude from build.tar.gz in /runner/scripts/build-exclude file.

 By default port 2390 used for local site testing and 2391 for mysql administration. (root/root)
 ~~~

+## More
+Create Production image and enviroment with https://github.com/MaximMonin/laravel-prod project